istresearch/scrapy-cluster/docs/topics/introduction/quickstart.rst

 Your First Crawl
 ----------------

-At this point you should have a Vagrant or Cluster setup that has been tested and appears to be operational.
+At this point you should have a Scrapy Cluster setup that has been tested and appears to be operational.
 We can choose to start up either a bare bones cluster, or a fully operational cluster.

 .. note:: You can append ``&`` to the end of the following commands to run them in the background, but we recommend you open different terminal windows to first get a feel of how the cluster operates.